PreferredAI/cornac/tutorials/add_metric.md

 ### 3. Adding unit tests

 Unit tests are required for metrics to ensure implementation quality.
-Cornac's tests are grouped into the ``tests`` folder in the root of the repository.
-In our case we are interested in updating the rating-metrics' file `tests/cornac/metrics/test_rating.py`.
+All tests are grouped into the ``tests`` folder, in the root of the Cornac repository.
+In our case we are interested in updating the rating-metrics' test file: `tests/cornac/metrics/test_rating.py`.
 The latter contains a class called `TestRating`, and we can simply add a function to this class to test our MAE code, as in the example below.
 ```python
 def test_mae(self):
     mae = MAE()